 Overall, you can expect to have a memorable weekend at Villanova and feel a great sense of pride in contributing to another successful Fall Festival!

 Volunteering is easy!
 Start by learning about our volunteer opportunities, and then use our online forms to register as an individual or sign up a group.
-Be sure to complete a release form (found to the right) and we'll see you at Villanova University for Fall Festival!
+Be sure to complete a waiver and we'll see you at Villanova University for Fall Festival!

 Absolutely - our group registration form allows you to estimate the number of people you expect to be in your group.
-Just make sure that everyone in your group fills out their own release form (found to the right).
+Just make sure that everyone in your group fills out their own waiver.

-Volunteer check-in will begin at 11:30am on Friday and 7am on Saturday and Sunday in Jake Nevin Field House.
-Although volunteers are given the option to sign up for shifts online, volunteers are not limited to these shifts and may help as much as desired throughout the weekend.
+Volunteer check-in will begin at 12:00 pm on Friday and 6am on Saturday and Sunday on the Jake Nevin Field House Lawn.
 Volunteers should arrive at Jake Nevin Field House 15 minutes prior to their desired volunteer time.

-Volunteer Check-In is located in Jake Nevin Field House, which is adjacent to the Pavilion and the Villanova Stadium.
+Volunteer Check-In is located in the tent outside of Jake Nevin Field House, which is adjacent to the Pavilion and the Villanova Stadium.
 Its entrance faces Lancaster Avenue.

 All volunteers must have a valid form of identification when checking in.
 Villanova students should present their Wildcard upon check-in.
-Volunteers are also encouraged to complete a release form (found to the right) prior to arriving at Jake Nevin Field House.
+Volunteers are also encouraged to complete a waiver prior to arriving at Jake Nevin Field House.

 Volunteer t-shirts can be obtained when you register at Jake Nevin Field House throughout the weekend.
 Shirts are available on a first come, first serve basis.

 Student volunteers should use their meal plans in campus dining halls.
-Volunteers coming from off-campus who are assisting for at least five hours can pick up a meal voucher at check-in.
-Meal vouchers will be redeemed in the East Lounge of Dougherty Hall throughout the weekend.
+Volunteers coming from off-campus who are assisting for at least five hours can pick up a bagged lunch at check-in.
 Volunteers may also choose to purchase their own lunches in any on-campus dining facility.

 Volunteers at off-campus competition venues will receive food & refreshments at that venue.